AMD APUs vs Windows XP Part Three: A10-6790K with Radeon HD8670D

 The 1% Low figure was hitting the maximum refresh rate of the monitor so I increased the resolution.
 The hit to performance was minimal and things did look a lot better.

-This was a bit of a disaster on the older FM1 APU’s, I wasn’t sure if it was something wrong with the system that I built at the time – perhaps a driver issue or something not set up correctly.
+This was a bit of a disaster on the older FM1 APUs.
+I wasn’t sure whether it was something wrong with the system I built at the time — perhaps a driver issue or something not set up correctly.

-So it was with mixed feelings that I found exactly the same – awful performance with the higher presents but great performance from medium and below:
+So it was with mixed feelings that I discovered exactly the same behaviour here: awful performance with the higher presets, but great performance on medium and below.

-Everything in this system is different except for the RAM (which was the same for the A8 but a different kit was used on the A4).
+Everything in this system is different except for the RAM (which was the same for the A8, though a different kit was used on the A4).

-I did run things with the High preset but low on ‘Environmental’ thinking the thick grass could be the issue but had the same results.
+I did try running things with the High preset but with ‘Environmental’ set to Low, thinking the thick grass might be the issue, but I had the same results.

 Back to Rome: Total War.
 Note how the screenshot below shows that this is actually a DirectX 8 title.
-It apparently just uses some DX9 features, which was news to me.
+Apparently it just uses a few DX9 features, which was news to me.

-I pushed things to 1280 x 1024 just to see what would happen, nothing good it seems!
+I pushed things to 1280×1024 just to see what would happen.
+Nothing good, it seems!

-Afterburner was acting strange in this title, the GPU showing as 1% utilisation and a very cool 10 degrees which is unlikely!
+Afterburner was acting strangely in this title, with the GPU showing 1% utilisation and an improbably cool 10 degrees, which is very unlikely.

-Despite this odd behaviour, the results which seem to stack up.
+Despite this odd behaviour, the results themselves seem to stack up.

 Left as a title here as I tested the A4 and A8 FM1 processors.
 The A8 was hitting the 60fps frame cap with everything switched on at 1280 x 1024 – it didn’t seem like a good use of time to test again on later hardware.